vcflib/bio-vcf/README.md

   bio-vcf --sfilter-samples 0,1,4 --sfilter 's.dp>20'
 ```

-For set analysis there are the additional ifilter (include) and efilter (exclude).
-To filter
+For set analysis there are the additional ifilter (include) and
+efilter (exclude).
+Where sfilter represents an ALL match, the ifilter
-on samples 0,1,4 and output the gq values
+represents an ANY match.
+To filter on samples 0,1,4 and output the gq
+values

 ```sh
   bio-vcf -i --ifilter-samples 0,1,4 --ifilter 's.gq<10 or s.gq==99' --seval s.gq